 - Check water temperature.
 Lower the thermostat on the hot-water heater to prevent burns.

 - Take fire safety precautions.
 Keep matches and lighters out of reach.
-If your loved one smokes, make sure he or she does so only with supervision.
-Make sure a fire extinguisher is accessible, and the smoke alarms have fresh batteries.
+If the person with dementia smokes, always supervise smoking.
+Make sure a fire extinguisher is accessible and the smoke and carbon monoxide detectors have fresh batteries.

 Focus on individualized care

 Each person with Alzheimer's disease will experience its symptoms and progression differently.
-Consequently, caregiving techniques need to vary.
-Tailor these practical tips to your loved one's individual needs.
+Tailor these practical tips to your family member's needs.

-Remember, your loved one's responses and behaviors might be different from what they used to be.
-Patience and flexibility — along with good self-care and the support of friends and family — can help you deal with the challenges and frustrations ahead.
+Patience and flexibility — along with self-care and the support of friends and family — can help you deal with the challenges and frustrations ahead.